 After graduating, Masi served as executive director of the New Agrarian Center

 in Oberlin from 2000 to 2009, where it took five years to revitalize the soil that industrial soy farming had depleted.
 He then moved to Cleveland Heights with his wife, Dr. Farah Munir, director of psychiatry for Signature Health.
-In 2002, he graduated Phi Beta Kappa with a master’s of science in urban studies at Cleveland State University
+In 2002, he graduated Phi Alpha Alpha with a master’s of science in urban studies at Cleveland State University

 Concurrent with his work in Oberlin, he served as co-founder of the Cleveland-Cuyahoga County Food Policy Coalition